Belthasaran/rhtools/README.md

     RTS
 ```

-In order to make the local modification available in rhtools,  I edited asm1.py  to add  a condition to get_a_patch() for patch number 20,
+In order to make the local modification Which alters the game Storks to let me play any level usable in rhtools,  I edited asm1.py  to add  a condition to get_a_patch() for patch number 20,
 then I added this function  get_c_patch(pid,chosenlid)

 Finally, I add the following entry to pnums.dat